GoodVibesOhmly/GV0_MINT/README.md

+Examples NFT CONTRACT & STAKED ECR-20 CONTRACT

+GVO is 100% staked at the beginning by the genesis NFT sale also being the GVO sale, and automatically stake 33 sGVO on your behalf per each NFT that you mint.

 The season zero genesis NFT sale is the GVO sale.

 In total, there are 999 NFTs with 333 NFTs of each of the 3 designs.
 Only 666 will be available for public sale, 222 of each of the three designs.
 The team will retain 90 out of 333 NFTs.
 Equivalent to 2970 GVO out of 32967 outstanding GVO supply.
 The remaining 243 NFTs will be kept within our treasury to seed our Genesis Pools where you will be able to stake your NFTs to earn GVO anytime a buy or sell is done within the pool.